 Based on everything I’ve said about the Sennelier Grand versus the Caran D’ache Neopastel oil pastels, it would be easy to choose the Neopastel as the best value professional level oil pastels.

-But here too I have to give it over to popular opinion, and acknowledge that professional and fine artists everywhere absolutely love these Sennelier Picasso oil pastels.
+But here too I have to give it over to popular opinion, and acknowledge that fine and professional artists everywhere absolutely love these Sennelier Picasso oil pastels.

 And I also have to admit that they really do have a point!

-The Picasso have the same (or nearly the same) lovely consistency, workability, coverage and perfect finish.
+The Pablo Picasso pastels have the same (or nearly the same) lovely consistency, workability, coverage and perfect finish.

-And, perhaps even more importantly, they come very close to the fabulously expensive Sennelier Grand in their colors, which are almost unbelievably vivid and energetic, and yet, when needed, soft and subtle, and have an inner glow and life that no other brand of oil pastels can match.
+And, perhaps even more importantly, they come very close to the fabulously expensive Sennelier Grand in their colors, which are almost unbelievably vivid and energetic, and yet, when needed, soft and subtle, and have an inner glow and life that no other oil pastels brand can match.

 So yeah, if you really want the best possible oil pastels, and the Louvre is impatiently awaiting your next masterpiece, by all means choose the Sennelier Grand – there are no finer oil pastels made.